getfreecash/Taskerbot/README.rst

 This step must be performed for every new subreddit you want MoviesMod to patrol.

-1. Create a new wiki page on the subreddit called ``MoviesMod``.
+1. Create a new wiki page on the subreddit called ``moviesmod``.
-   For example, if you want MoviesMod to patrol ``/r/movies``, you must create ``/r/movies/wiki/MoviesMod``.
+   For example, if you want MoviesMod to patrol ``/r/movies``, you must create ``/r/movies/wiki/moviesmod``.
-2. Fill the page with the reasons you want -- ``Header``, ``Footer`` and ``Generic`` are required reasons so make sure you include at least those: https://www.reddit.com/r/MovieMods/wiki/rmoviesbot
+2. Fill the page with the reasons you want -- ``Header``, ``Footer`` and ``Generic`` are required reasons so make sure you include at least those: https://www.reddit.com/r/MovieMods/wiki/moviesmod

    **Reasons' keys cannot contain spaces** (e.g. in the example above, ``1`` and ``spam`` are fine, but ``reason 2`` is not).